ipython/ipython-in-depth/4-JupyterLab-UI/Exercise1.md

 # More advanced notebooks

-- Move a cell by dragging
+- Move a cell by dragging.
 - Use the View menu, or click the blue bar, to collapse and expand an input and an output.
 - Use the context menu to enable scrolling in a cell that has lots of output.
 - Try “Create new view for output” in the context menu of an output.
-Modify and execute the cell again to see the mirrored output update (will learn more in section 2)
+Modify and execute the cell again to see the mirrored output update (will learn more in section 2).
 - Learn the various keyboard shortcuts through the menu and the command palette.
+- Learn more about kernel functionality (more on that in the exercise solution).